cozy-creator/gen-server/README.md

 Repeat this for all packages you want to install.
 The other packages extend functionality of the gen-server by adding plugins to the current environment; on startup the gen-server will automatically load all compatible plugins in its environment.

+You'll also want to install PyTorch; the specific installation instructions vary depending upon your system; see here for details [here](https://pytorch.org/get-started/locally/).
+Be sure to use a CUDA installation if your system supports it.

 ### Running Gen-Server Locally

 Cozy Creator has the following sub-commands: